frappe/erpnext_documentation/user/manual/en/accounts/point-of-sales.md

 For retail operations, the delivery of goods, accrual of sale and payment all happens in one event, that is usually called the 'Point of Sale' (POS).

 In ERPNext all Sales and Purchase transactions, like Sales Invoice, Quotation, Sales Order, Purchase Order etc. can be edited via the POS.
-There two steps to set up POS:
+There are two steps to set up POS:

 To access POS, go to:
 > Home > Retail > Retail Operations > POS